Copyright © 2023 Sked social. All rights reserved.

 It's time for a short recap.

-Planning your Instagram feed is a must if you want to make it big on Instagram.
+Choosing amongst the best Instagram feed ideas is a must if you want to make it big on Instagram.

 Since viewers form their first impression via the feed, you need to plan how it would appear.